 The gardens of Walton Estate situated on the outskirts of Warrington are stunning whatever time of year you visit.
 Rhododendrons and azaleas provide a blaze of colour during spring and summer, competing with the beauty of the meticulously planted beds throughout the gardens.
 As autumn appears, the trees take on hues of red, orange and gold, perfect for a woodland walk.

-Look out for our outdoor events throughout the year with particular highlight this year being the visit of Jools Holland & his Rhythm & Blues Orchestra on 20 July as well as some great outdoor theatre and the return of the Walton Film Festival towards the end of summer.
+Look out for our outdoor events throughout the year with some great outdoor theatre set to return in 2020, as well as the return of the Walton Film Festival next summer.
 It’s all going on at Walton Gardens.

 Plants and wildlife at Walton Estate